python-control/python-control/doc/intro.rst

 * Functions that in MATLAB would return variable numbers of values will have a parameter of the form `return_<val>` that is used to return additional data.
-(These functions usually return an object of a class that has attributpes that can be used to access the information and this is the preferred usage pattern.)
+(These functions usually return an object of a class that has attributes that can be used to access the information and this is the preferred usage pattern.)
 * You cannot use braces for collections; use tuples instead.
 * Time series data have time as the final index (see